 The XY links page includes over 600 links.
 One of the tasks in maintaining XY is to keep this list up to date and to expand it.
 To keep the list up to date, you can (a) run the links page through a ‘links checker’, and then manually check the ones which come up as problematic, or (b) work your way through particular sections, checking that each link goes to the correct site.

-The links page can be expanded as new sites come online.
-We’re very happy to take suggestions for websites to include.
+The links page also needs updating to reflect contemporary organisations and campaigns.
+We are very happy to take suggestions for websites to include.

-Promoting the site on Facebook, MySpace, and through Twitter
+Promoting the site on Facebook, Twitter, and Instagram

-We are in the process of setting up an XY page on Facebook, and probably another one on MySpace.
-And soon we'll be using Twitter as well.
-People are needed to administer and contribute to these.
-So you might volunteer to take or share responsibility for XY-related activities on Facebook, MySpace, or Twitter.
+People are needed to administer and contribute to XY's Facebook page.
+So you might volunteer to take or share responsibility for XY-related activities on Facebook, Twitter, and elsewhere.

 Promoting the site in other networks, forums, lists, and sites